Vastav1812/Weather-API/README.md

 ```
 ---
 ## **Example Usage**
--Display Weather for a City: Select a city from the left panel to display the current weather details, including conditions, temperature, humidity, etc.
+- Display Weather for a City: Select a city from the left panel to display the current weather details, including conditions, temperature, humidity, etc.
--Alerts: Alerts can be configured for temperature exceeding user-specified values.
+- Alerts: Alerts can be configured for temperature exceeding user-specified values.
---
 ---
 ## **Future Enhancements**
 -Forecast Retrieval: Extend the system to retrieve weather forecasts and provide predictive insights.